Enhance your learning by engaging in a co-creative environment

 - Be flexible – sometimes you will be practicing and sometimes you will be practiced with, all roles are equally valuable.

-- Be realistic – The primary purpose of the workshop is to learn and practice new tools and techniques.
+- Be realistic – The primary purpose of these workshops is to learn and practice new tools and techniques.
 Consider self-responsibility when choosing personal goals or issues to work with during practice.
 It may be kinder to yourself and other students to work on something ‘small’ or ‘generic’ in class.

 - Be present – If you need to deal with a personal emergency please leave the room to take any calls or deal with any other messages.